 L285-286: Could you be more specific on how custom closures can be supplied and where?

-We have included an example that ought to clarify how a custom closure can be supplied.
+We have included an example (Line 230-231) that we hope will clarifies how a custom closure can be supplied.

 L306: how are these catchability corrected abundance matrices calculated?
 It is important to write this information somewhere (or write “please refer to the section “Stratified analysis” for further information on the calculation of abundance indices”) or something alike and Appendix S3.